Gone to Seed

 when seeds will sprout under a warming wind

-and blossoms will grace the garden once again,
+and blossoms grace the garden once again,

 each one cherished as a testimony